Pádraig Walsh: Senior

 On 5 July 2015, Walsh won a second consecutive Leinster Championship when he lined out at right wing-back in Kilkenny's 1–23 to 2–17 defeat of Galway in the final.
 On 6 September, he was again at right wing-back when Kilkenny and Galway renewed their rivalry in the All-Ireland final.
 Walsh collected a second successive winners' medal following the 1–22 to 1–18 victory.

 Walsh won a third successive Leinster Championship medal on 3 July 2016.
 He was in his usual position of right wing-back for the 1–26 to 0–22 defeat of Galway in the final.
 Kilkenny subsequently qualified for a third successive All-Ireland final on 4 September.
 Walsh scored two points from right wing-back in the 2–29 to 2–20 defeat by Tipperary.
 He ended the season by being named in the right wing-back position on the All-Star team.

 On 8 April 2018, Walsh won a fourth National League medal.
 He was at full-back for the 2–23 to 2–17 defeat of Tipperary in the final.
 On 1 July, he was again at full-back when Kilkenny drew 0-18 apiece with Galway in the Leinster final.
 The replay a week later saw Kilkenny suffer a 1–28 to 3–15 defeat.

 On 30 June 2019, Walsh lined out at left corner-back when Kilkenny suffered a 1–23 to 0–23 defeat by Wexford in the Leinster final.
 On 18 August 2019, he was selected at centre-back when Kilkenny faced Tipperary in the All-Ireland final.
 Walsh ended the game on the losing side after a 3–25 to 0–20 defeat.

+On 16 November 2023, Walsh announced his retirement form inter-county hurling, his reason being to give a few more good years for his club Tullaroan Gaa.